 Again, quality is not a hacker’s number one concern.
 Oftentimes, hackers operate overseas, so their English may be broken or awkward.
 If the writing is poor, overly formal, lacking capital letters, or difficult to follow, it’s a red flag.

 Along with poor grammar, a fraud email may also include one or more misspelled words.
 It’s not uncommon to see basic words misspelled in spam email.

 Rarely is a work task or errand as urgent as it will come across in a spam email.
 Hackers love to use scare tactics to get you to act quickly and irrationally.
 As represented in the fraud email example above, hackers often stress the urgency of their request in the subject line to get your attention.

-Hackers like to disguise malicious URLs by embedding mismatched hyperlinks in the email text.
-To check whether the link matches the text, hover your curser over the URL.
+Hackers like to disguise malicious URLs by embedding hyperlinks in the email text.
+To check whether the link matches the text, hover your cursor over the link.
 The destination URL will appear.
-If the URLs don’t match, be weary.
+If the URLs don’t match, be wary.
 You should never click on a link or attachment from a suspicious email.
 TXT files (think Notepad) are the only document type that cannot execute a virus.